-To diagnose the cause of a severe case of constipation, multiple tests may be needed to be performed to pinpoint the cause.
+To diagnose the cause of a severe case, multiple tests may be necessary to pinpoint the cause.

-Your doctor may ask you for your medical history to see any previous complications, illnesses that you’ve encountered in the past that may contribute to the reason for constipation or any prescriptions or medications that cause constipation.
+Your doctor may ask you for your medical history to see any previous complications, illnesses that you’ve encountered in the past that may contribute to the reason or any prescriptions or medications that cause the condition.

-Your doctor may also perform a physical examination to identify diseases that can cause constipation.
-A physical examination may also identify or uncover a tight anal sphincter as the cause of constipation which makes the passing of stool more difficult.
+Your doctor may also perform a physical examination to identify diseases.
+A physical examination may also identify or uncover a tight anal sphincter as the cause which makes the passing of stool more difficult.